jaisanth123/Intel_MediLink/Readme.md

 >
 > This token has been provided for review purposes.
 After the review by the intel team, I will remove it.

-3. Run the notebook cells
+3. If you want to run the notebook cells

 ```python
 # ONLY RUN THIS ON KAGGLE - DO NOT RUN LOCALLY